 Sanctions are intended to punish misconduct by a supervised bank.
+They serve as a deterrent to the bank concerned and also to the whole banking sector.
 Sanctioning proceedings can be initiated not only during on-going breaches but also after the breach has ceased, as long as the limitation period is respected.

 Allocation of sanctioning tasks

-The ECB can impose pecuniary penalties on significant banks that breach directly applicable Union law or ECB decisions or regulations.
+The ECB can impose pecuniary penalties on significant banks that breach directly applicable European Union (EU) law or ECB decisions or regulations.

-In the event of breaches of national law implementing EU directives, breaches committed by natural persons or when a non-pecuniary penalty has to be imposed, the ECB may request the relevant NCA to open the appropriate proceedings.
+In the event of breaches of national law implementing EU directives, breaches committed by natural persons or when a non-pecuniary penalty has to be imposed, the ECB may request the relevant national supervisory authority (NCA) to open the appropriate proceedings.
 The NCA conducts these proceedings and decides on the resulting penalties in accordance with applicable national law.

 What sanctions can the ECB impose?

-The ECB can impose pecuniary penalties on banks for non-compliance with EU prudential requirements.
+The ECB can impose pecuniary penalties on banks for failures to comply with EU prudential requirements.

 Investigations and sanctioning proceeding

-The ECB’s independent Investigatory Unit (IU) is in charge of investigating alleged breaches of directly applicable Union law and of ECB supervisory decisions or regulations committed by significant supervised banks.
+The ECB’s independent Investigatory Unit (IU) is in charge of investigating alleged breaches of directly applicable Union law and of ECB supervisory decisions or regulations committed by significant banks supervised by the ECB.

 Once it has completed its investigation, the IU may initiate a sanctioning proceeding by addressing a statement of objections to the supervised bank concerned.
-The bank will have the possibility to comment on the facts and objections raised by the IU (“right to be heard” principle).
+The bank will have the possibility to comment on the facts and objections raised by the IU and also on the proposed amount of the penalty.

-On the basis of its initial analysis of the facts, the evidence collected and the written submissions of the bank concerned, the IU will decide on how to proceed with the case.
-If the IU considers that an administrative penalty should be imposed, it will prepare a proposal for a complete draft decision and submit this proposal to the Supervisory Board.
-Once adopted by the Supervisory Board, the complete draft sanctioning decision will be approved by the Governing Council under the non-objection procedure.
+If, on the basis of its initial analysis of the facts, the evidence collected and the written submissions of the bank concerned, the IU considers that an administrative penalty should be imposed it submits a proposal for a complete draft decision to the Supervisory Board.